stianstrysse/stianstrysse.github.io/_posts/2021-11-04-getting-started-with-custom-extensions-in-azuread-elm.md

 I’ll walk you through the setup of an access package catalog with Custom Extensions.
 In this scenario we will trigger a Logic App which posts a message to a specific Teams channel every time an access package assignment or removal is completed.
 This is just a simple scenario to get you started!

 {: .box-note}
-**Note:** Microsoft is working on adding Custom Extensions endpoint to the Graph beta API, so until further notice this can only configured through the Azure portal.
+**Note:** Microsoft is working on adding Custom Extensions endpoint to the Graph beta API, so until further notice this can only be configured through the Azure portal.

 In this scenario you will need a tenant with an Office 365 license for Teams, Azure AD P2 license for ELM and an Azure subscription with Contributor access for the Logic App.